VeyronShark/FrontendMentor-social-links-profile-solution/README.md

 ### What I learned

-I learnt how to use media selectors to style the page for different screen sizes and I also learnt how to import my own font files into my project
+I learnt how to use media selectors to style the page for different screen sizes and I also learnt how to import my own font files into my project.
+I also learnt how to use the calc() function.

 ### Continued development